Eronmmer/erons.codes/content/posts/2020-12-02---building-react-components-with-chakra-ui.md

 ## Getting Started

-First, we'd have to bootstrap a React application and install the necessary dependencies needed to use Chakra UI.
+First, we have to bootstrap a React application and install the necessary dependencies needed to use Chakra UI.
 By running the following commands, you should have a React app setup with Chakra UI and it's peer dependencies installed.

 ```bash
 # Bootstrap a react app